How is my eligibility for Federal Direct Loans determined?

 What must I do if I am offered loans in my financial aid award proposal?

 Students who are offered loans must choose to accept, decline or reduce them as indicated on their award proposal or online through their MyIWU portal.
 After accepting the award package, additional loan documents are required before we are able to process the loan(s).
 Loan documents (master promissory note and loan counseling guide) are completed online (paper forms available upon request only).

 Do I need to complete a master promissory note every year?

 You are required to complete a master promissory note every academic year for the Federal Nursing Loan and Illinois Wesleyan Loan.
-The Federal Direct Stafford Loan master promissory note is to be completed and signed online the first year only.
-All loan forms are available online here.
+The Federal Direct Stafford Loan master promissory notes are to be completed and signed the first year only.
+All loan forms are available online.